 Eltiville also lies on the German Timber-Frame Road, which is another reason to visit.

 4. Palmengarten in Frankfurt am Main

 This is one of my favourite places to visit in Frankfurt no matter the season.
-It has a huge outdoors area, green houses with tropicarium with plants from all other the world and multiple seasonal exhibitions.
+It has a huge outdoor area, greenhouses with tropicarium with plants from all other the world and multiple seasonal exhibitions.
 Rose Garden is located somehow at the heart of it.
-In the middle there is a pavilion -“Haus Rosenbrunn”, which can be even rented for weddings.
+In the middle, there is a pavilion -“Haus Rosenbrunn”, which can be even rented for weddings.
 It is surrounded by parallel paths, sculptures and white benches.

-The great chance to visit might be during the Rose nad Light Festival, which takes place on 8th-10th June 2018.
+A great chance to visit might be during the Rose and Light Festival, which takes place on 8th-10th June 2018.

 I visited the place before, so you can read about it in more details here: Peacock Island.

 Have you been to any of those gardens?
 How did you like them?

 Do you know any other rose gardens in Germany or anywhere else?
 Leave your recommendations in the comments section.